You can get advice on buying and selling property from experts such as buyer's advocates, estate agents, conveyancers and legal practitioners.

 - the accuracy of measurements on the title.

-A prospective buyer makes an offer to buy a property by signing a contract of sale.
-The offer is accepted when the seller signs the contract.
-A property is sold when both buyer and seller have signed the contract of sale.
+You can make an offer to buy a property by signing a contract of sale.
+The offer is accepted and the property is sold when the seller also signs the contract.

 The contract of sale contains: